nordeim/FinAnalyst-Pro/codebase_files_set.md

 def check_all_plausibility(
     metrics: list[CalculationResult],
+    mutate_metrics: bool = True,
 ) -> PlausibilityResult:
     """
     Check plausibility for a list of calculation results.

+    Note: By default, this function MUTATES the input metrics by setting `is_plausible=False` and adding warnings for implausible values.
+    Set `mutate_metrics=False` to disable this behavior.

     Args:
         metrics: List of calculation results to check
+        mutate_metrics: If True (default), update metric.is_plausible and add warnings

     Returns:
         PlausibilityResult with all check results